5 Tricks To Style A Bar Cart-bar cart

 For a balanced look, the bottom shelf should feel “heavier” than the top.

-What to place on the bottom:
+What to Place on the Bottom

-- The “Anchor”: A stack of large art books or a sculptural object.
+A stack of large-format art books or a substantial sculptural object provides the foundation for the entire display.

 Trick #7: Curate, Don’t Collect (The 20% Rule)